anoma/devchain-container/README.md

             devchain-container
 ```

+## Joining the devchain

-Once the container is running, go to http://localhost:8123 to determine what the chain ID is. eg if you see a file like `dev.b1ca22efbf6b78f06defa489e3.tar.gz`, then the chain ID is `dev.b1ca22efbf6b78f06defa489e3`.
+Once the container is running, go to <http://localhost:8123> to determine what the chain ID is. eg if you see a file like `dev.b1ca22efbf6b78f06defa489e3.tar.gz`, then the chain ID is `dev.b1ca22efbf6b78f06defa489e3`.
 Chain ID will change on every `docker build`, but will be the same for different `docker run`s as long as the same image is being used.

 In another shell, while the container is still running: